 Methodology

-A quantitative content analysis was used to examine posts from the closed-facebook group.
-All posts for this research, have been randomaly sampled within three weeks of group activity.
-Overall, 433 post have been samples in study 1 and 1070 posts in study 2.
-The post have been coded by three well-trained coders.
+A quantitative content analysis was used to examine posts from the closed Facebook groups.
+All posts for this research, were randomly sampled within three weeks of group activity.
+Overall, 433 posts were sampled in Study 1 and 1070 posts in Study 2.
+The posts were coded by three professional coders.
 We began the coding process by conducting a Pilot on 150 posts.
-These posts were coded in parallel by all three coders with an inter-coder reliability of Cronbach-Alpha = 0.82.
-In a follow-up round table meeting with the coders we have discussed the variance between them, as well as a few problems in the coding sheet they had pointed out.
-As a result, a few minor adjustments have been made to improve the coding sheet.
+These posts were coded simultaneously by all three coders with an inter-coder reliability of Cronbach-Alpha = 0.82.
+In a follow-up round table meeting with the coders we discussed the variance between them, as well as several problems they pointed out in the coding sheet.
+As a result, a few minor adjustments were made to improve the coding sheet.

-All coders, as well as two of the authors, are women and approved members of the closed Facebook groups.
-In order to refrain from any possible damage to group members' anonymity and dignity, no identifying personal details of any kind, have been coded, used, presented or published.
-Original texts have not been published by us on any platform, nor have parts of those posts (citations, photos, etc.).
-Our study has gained an IRB approval, as requested.
+All coders, as well as two of the authors, are women and approved members of the sampled closed Facebook groups.
+In order to refrain from any possible damage to group members’ anonymity and dignity, no identifying personal details of any kind were coded, used, presented or published.
+Neither original texts nor have sections or elements of the posts (citations, photos, etc.) have not been published by us on any platform.
+Our study received IRB approval, as requested.

-Research Variables.
+Research Variables

-Independent variable.

-Level of Self-disclosure.
-For the current study, and based on existing literature, as was previously detailed, this variable was defined as the degree of openness and self-exposure in posts that groups' members had written.
+Independent variable: Level of self-disclosure.
+Based on the extant literature, this variable was defined as the degree of openness and self-exposure in group members’ posts.
 Self-disclosure was measured by classifying each post according to its content’s level of openness and self-exposure: extremely low, low, medium, high, and extremely high.
 A post that included no personal information and/or insights of any kind, was defined as a post with an extremely low level of self-disclosure.
-A post that included information about a member's political attitude, a personal experience with any service/care giver, etc., was defined as having a low level of self-disclosure.
-A post that included personal stories about family, friends, and other people in the member's life, as well as posts in which she had asked for helpful information and/or advice in areas such as career, motherhood, and medical issues, were defined as having a medium level of self-disclosure.
-A post that included stories about sensitive matters like personal failures, as well as posts that included a call for helpful information/advice in a sensitive issue such as romantic relationships, sexuality, mental problems, etc., were defined as having a high level of self-disclosure, while posts that included personal information about extremely sensitive matters, like incidents in which the author had passed the law, shared a detailed sexual experience, suicidal thoughts or other extreme, non-normative thoughts and/or actions, were defined as having an extremely high level of self-disclosure.
+A post that included information about a member’s political orientation, personal experiences with a service/care giver, etc., was defined as having a low level of self-disclosure.
+A post that included personal stories about family, friends, and other individuals in the member’s life, as well as posts in which she had asked for helpful information and/or advice in areas such as career, motherhood, and health, were defined as having a medium level of self-disclosure.
+A post that included stories about sensitive matters like personal failures, as well as posts that included a call for helpful information/advice on a sensitive subject, such as romantic relationships, sexuality, mental problems, etc., were defined as having a high level of self-disclosure, while posts that included personal information about extremely sensitive matters, like incidents in which the member had broken the law, shared a detailed sexual experience, suicidal thoughts or other extreme, non-normative thoughts and/or actions, were defined as having an extremely high level of self-disclosure.